Dinstum History, Family Crest & Coats of Arms

 Early History of the Dinstum family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dinstum research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dinstum History in all our PDF Extended History products and printed products wherever possible.

 Dinstum Spelling Variations